Treatment for Deep Vein Thrombosis (DVT)

 - Dissolve an existing clot

-Heparin: People with DVT may receive heparin in their vein in the hospital for about five to seven days.
-Instead, doctors may use low-molecular-weight heparin injections.
+Heparin: People with DVT may receive heparin intravenously or by injection in the hospital for several days.
 You may also continue the injections at home, once or twice daily.
-And because it is more consistent and predictable, it doesn't require regular blood tests.
+Intravenous heparin requires blood testing, but subcutaneous (under the skin) injections of low molecular weight heparin do not.

 Unlike warfarin, Xarelto does not require monitoring with blood tests.
 It's also less likely than warfarin to cause serious bleeding.
 You also do not need to worry about interactions with foods with Xarelto.
 The downside is that it's much more expensive than warfarin.